vivek-nexus/aws-LicensePlateRecognition/README.md

  - `python3 VideoParserFPS.py`
  - `python3 TextractLocal.py`

+and so on...
 ### Parameters to be set
  - Run the desired file from the same directory where `frame.jpg` or `video.mp4` is present.
 Frame name/Video Name hard coded
  - Set aws-region in files 2, 3, 4, 5

-## Quick Guide to install Requirements
+## Quick Guide to Install Requirements

  ### OpenCV
  ```